ELY3M/wX---modded-by-ELY-M/DOC/IF_YOU_WANT_TO_HELP.md

 http://infrequently.org/2008/06/why-do-i-need-to-sign-this/ (overview)
 https://github.com/mapsme/omim/blob/master/docs/CLA.md (a good template CLA also used by apache I think ) https://github.com/fusionpbx/open-source/blob/master/sign-cla.md (an example of electronic signing)

+12. Please respect the privacy policy.
+No code will be accepted that does not respect the privacy policy.